Holland Torpedo Boat Company Station

 The author visited the site in May 2024 and took all of the color pictures.
 It is quiet and peaceful and a few moments of reflection at a nearby picnic table gave me the opportunity to imagine the former hustle and bustle of the place during the Holland days.
 I could almost hear the conversations of the Holland workmen as they sat and ate their lunch overlooking the picturesque Cutchogue Harbor and Great Peconic Bay.
 The presence of the great John P. Holland was strong, and I was struck by a mental image of him pacing the waterfront near my bench, perhaps arguing in his strong Irish brogue with the capable Frank Cable.
 It was a humbling experience that thrilled the soul of this historian.

 The people who currently live in the area keep the memory of the submarine activities alive by keeping up the site and providing picnic tables.
-There is also a flag pole that proudly flies the national ensign.
-They have installed a memorial plaque that lets visitors know the significance of the area.
+They are ably assisted by submarine veterans of the local chapter of USSVI.
+There is a flag pole that proudly flies the national ensign, and a memorial plaque that lets visitors know the significance of the area has been installed near the parking lot.
 Their enthusiasm for their past is evident in the plaque, but in reality the location could not be actually called a "base" in the traditional sense of the word.
 It was always a privately owned facility, with no official Navy presence here other than the inbound crews and the occasional high ranking officer.
 Even still, it is a fitting tribute to a small but significant part of the history and heritage of the United States Submarine Service.
-I would like to express my thanks to the people of Cutchoque/New Suffolk for their efforts in preserving the site for our posterity.
+I would like to express my thanks to the people of Cutchoque/New Suffolk and to my brothers in USSVI for their efforts in preserving the site for our posterity.

 Photo by Dave Johnston, May 2024.